• Skip to primary navigation

 Minor keys sound very different from major keys, and will make a song sound melancholy, pensive, or serious.

-To strengthen your fingers and improve your technique, learn all 12 of the minor scales.
+To strengthen your fingers and improve your technique, learn all 12 of the minor scales, making sure to practice all three variations (natural, harmonic, and melodic minor).
 Use a scale book (affiliate) to help you, as it will show you the correct fingering along with the chords and arpeggios.

 Relative Minor